-outcome of railway extension.
-Dickoya can boast, too, of one of the best and most appreciated climates of Ceylon.
-Its elevation of four thousand feet above the sea is sufficient to ensure nights delightfully cool and free from frosts, while the noonday heat is never excessive.
 This railway journey into the tea districts is worth making for its own sake, but even the excitement of an occasional suspension 'twixt earth and sky over a steep ravine, the wonderful dissolving views of mountain, forest, and stream, and the rapid changes of climate, do not exhaust all the points of interest on this remarkable line.
-The European traveller will notice with curious interest the gangs of coolies-men, women and children-some arriving from Southern India, each carrying the sum of his wordly goods, some departing from the coast to return to their native land, others merely leaving DICKOYA, one district for another, but all enjoying the freedom of unrestrained conversation in their very limited vocabulary, the subject of wages and food providing the chief topics and those of paramount concern.
+The European traveller will notice with curious interest the gangs of coolies-men, women, and children-some arriving from Southern India, each carrying the sum of his worldly goods, some departing from the coast to return to their native land, others merely leaving one district for another, but all enjoying the freedom of unrestrained conversation in their very limited vocabulary, the subject of wages and food providing the chief topics, and those of paramount concern.
 Other gangs are noticed engaged in their daily task of plucking or pruning the hardy little tea bushes on the various estates.
-Nor should we pass over the pretty feature of the numerous bungalows, each situated upon some charming knoll and surrounded by a veritable little paradise.
-The neat tea factories, too, dotted here and there in the landscape cannot but be noticed, and give the clue to the raison d'être of the railway.
-We have already remarked that Hatton is a great centre of tea districts.
-For this reason we shall alight here and make an excursion, as we did at Gampola.
-There is not much question as to the direction in which we should proceed for there looms MASKELIYA.
+Nor should we pass over the pretty feature of the numerous bungalows, each

-WAITING FOR THE TRAIN.
+WAITING FOR THE TRAIN

+DICKOYA.

-A RUSH FOR SEATS.
+A RUSH FOR SEATS